DeclarativeHub/ReactiveKit/README.md

 let name = Property("Jim")
 ```

-> `nil` is valid value for properties that wrap optional type.
+> `nil` is a valid value for properties that wrap the optional type.

-Properties are signals just like signals of `Signal` type.
-They can be transformed into another signals, observed and bound in the same manner as signals can be.
+Properties are signals just like signals of the `Signal` type.
+They can be transformed into other signals, observed and bound in the same manner as signals can be.

-For example, you can register an observer with `observe` or `observeNext` methods.
+For example, you can register an observer with the `observe` or `observeNext` methods.

 ```swift
 name.observeNext { value in